Instagrammers today are increasingly turning towards Instagram engagement groups to enhance their account’s following and reach.

 3. Depending on a predefined follower count

-- Dependent on follower count: Certain engagement groups will allow only those account holders to become members who have a certain number of followers.
+- Dependent on follower count: Certain engagement groups on Instagram will allow only those account holders to become members with a certain number of followers.

 4. Depending on rules of engagement